 - Remote - SSH - Connect to any location by opening folders on a remote machine/VM using SSH.

-- Remote - Containers - Work with a sandboxed toolchain or container-based application inside (or mounted into) a container.
+- Remote - Containers - Work with a separate toolchain or container-based application inside (or mounted into) a container.

 - Remote - WSL - Get a Linux-powered development experience in the Windows Subsystem for Linux.

 While most VS Code extensions should work unmodified in a remote environment, extension authors can learn more at Supporting Remote Development.